Illegal structures, scant regard for fire safety norms led to loss of lives in fires in Delhi | Entertainment

 In July 2017, four members of a family, including two children, died due to asphyxiation and two others were injured while trying to escape the early morning blaze at a four-storey building in the Dilshad Garden area.

-Another massive fire ripped through a firecracker storage unit in Bawana next year that left 17 persons, including 10 women, dead.
+Another massive fire ripped through a firecracker storage unit in Bawana next year leaving 17 people, including 10 women, dead.

 Two separate fires in northwest Delhi's Kohat Enclave and Shahdara's Mansarovar Park the same year claimed five lives, including that of three minors.